alexsmid/RaspTemp/README.md

 - Clone the git repository
 - Run the install.sh script

-This will install the needed packages, set up the service, setup FreeDNS script and crontab for FreeDNS
+This will install the needed packages, set up the service, setup the FreeDNS script and crontab for the FreeDNS script The service will be called RaspTemp, controllable from systemctl.
+It will run from RaspTemp.service (throug a link from /etc/systemd/system/)
+The FreeDNS script will be run by crontab (sudo) every hour, and log to /var/log/freedns

 # TODO
 - [x] Systemd file
 - [x] flask-boostrap